bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 {% endhighlight %}

-Now when the we want to execute `console.log(actual, i)` we will need to resolve our identifiers.
+When JS will want to execute `console.log(actual, i)` JS will need to resolve the identifiers.

 First lets resolve `console`.